callsamu/templicons/README.md

 # Templicons

-This package implements Icon components for the [Templ](https://github.com/tempojs/tempo) templating language by using the Iconify API.
-It is pretty similar to the Iconify React, Vue, and other frameworks components, except that icons are cached, which means that your application makes only one request per icon.
+This package implements Icon components for the [Templ](https://github.com/tempojs/tempo) templating language by using the Iconify API, which are pretty similar to the Iconify React, Vue, and other frameworks components, except that retrieved icons are cached on your Go application, which means that only one request per icon is needed and no javascript is required.

 ## Usage